kunvarpreet15/AnimeWatchlistManager/README.md

 - Update `.env` for your environment.
 - MAL API requires a Client ID (free to obtain from https://myanimelist.net/apiconfig).
 - The `/browse` route redirects to `/search` since all content is from MAL API.
+- Search filtering and sorting happen client-side (in the Flask app) after fetching data from MAL API, as the MAL API doesn't support advanced server-side filtering.